fr0xk/Scripts/Markdown/trendfollowing.md

 - **Whipsaw Risk**: Trend Following strategies are vulnerable to whipsaws, which occur when markets experience short-term price reversals.
 This can result in losses as positions are exited prematurely.

-- **Mental Demands**: Trend Following can be mentally demanding, requiring discipline and adherence to predefined rules, even during periods of market volatility or conflicting signals
+- **Mental Demands**: Trend Following can be mentally demanding, requiring discipline and adherence to predefined rules, even during periods of market volatility or conflicting signals.

 ## Psychological Demand

-Trend Following systems are not for faint hearts, as they usually have a low success rate of around 30-40%.
-To show how hard this is, we can use logarithms to find out how many losses in a row we can expect in 100 trades.
-If we use the formula logₐ (b) = logₐ (c) / logₐ (d), we can calculate the logarithm of 100 divided by the logarithm of (1-0.35) as follows:
+Trend Following systems are not for the faint of heart, as they usually have a low success rate of around 30-40%.
+To illustrate how challenging it can be, we can use logarithms to calculate how many consecutive losses we can expect in 100 trades.
+Using the formula logₐ(b) = logₐ(c) / logₐ(d), we can calculate the logarithm of 100 divided by the logarithm of (1-0.35) as follows:

-logₐ (100) / logₐ (1-0.35) = logₐ (10²) / logₐ (0.65)
+logₐ(100) / logₐ(1-0.35) = logₐ(10²) / logₐ(0.65)

-= 2 * logₐ (10) / logₐ (0.65)
+= 2 * logₐ(10) / logₐ(0.65)

-= 2 / logₐ (0.65)
+= 2 / logₐ(0.65)

-We can use any base a for this calculation, as long as it is positive and not equal to 1.
+We can use any positive base, a, for this calculation, as long as it is not equal to 1.
 For example, if we use base 10, we get:

-log₁₀ (100) / log₁₀ (1-0.35) = 2 / log₁₀ (0.65)
+log₁₀(100) / log₁₀(1-0.35) = 2 / log₁₀(0.65)

 = 2 / -0.18709

 = -10.69023

 This means that we need to raise 10 to the power of -10.69023 to get 100 / (1-0.35), or equivalently, we need to multiply 10 by itself -10.69023 times to get the same result.
-This is the same as dividing 10 by itself 10.69023 times, which gives us a very small number close to zero.
+This is the same as dividing 10 by itself 10.69023 times

+, which gives us a very small number close to zero.

 Therefore, we can say that it would take about 11 consecutive losses and 3-4 consecutive wins in a cluster of 100 trades to reach a success rate of 35%.